wacncontent/CustomizeTool/addCommentOutput/articles/resource-group-authoring-templates.md

 ## Next Steps
 - For details about the functions you can use from within a template, see [Azure Resource Manager Template Functions](/documentation/articles/resource-group-template-functions)
-- To see how to deploy the template you have created, see [Deploy an application with Azure Resource Manager <!-- deleted by customization Template](/documentation/articles/resource-group-template-deploy) --><!-- keep by customization: begin --> Template](/documentation/articles/azure-portal/resource-group-template-deploy) <!-- keep by customization: end -->
+- To see how to deploy the template you have created, see [Deploy an application with Azure Resource Manager Template](/documentation/articles/resource-group-template-deploy)
 - For an in-depth example of deploying an application, see [Provision and deploy microservices predictably in Azure](/documentation/articles/app-service-deploy-complex-application-predictably)
 - To see the available schemas, see [Azure Resource Manager Schemas](https://github.com/Azure/azure-resource-manager-schemas)